 - The international Antiques and Brocante fair: Easter weekend and August 15.

-of the Domaine Le Château du Bois Provence
+The Lavender Museum of the Domaine Le Château du Bois Provence,

 In a traditional Luberon farmhouse, the true lavender of Provence has found its setting.

-, bringing together the largest personal collection of copper stills from the 16th to the 20th century in a unique location in the heart of the Luberon
+Produced by a producer, distiller of fine lavender, bringing together the largest personal collection of copper stills from the 16th to the 20th century in a unique location in the heart of the Luberon.

 The art of real lavender in Provence in all its glory: discoveries of botany, production, harvest, distillation, history, know-how, uses and benefits of real lavender.